Avayalik Islands

 The Avayalik Islands are a group of islands located in the Northern Atlantic Ocean, within the Canadian province of Newfoundland and Labrador.
 They consist of two main islands, and at least seven smaller landmasses.
 It was first visited by archaeologists in 1967, when a team led by Patrick Plumet arrived for the first archaeological expedition.

 History

 The Avayalik islands were likely settled by the Middle Dorset people in the 5th to 7th centuries AD.
 Archaeological studies found several structures, including a winter house roughly 3–4 meters on each side, with a 3-4 meter long entrance tunnel, built during the same period.

+Avayalik-1 is a Dorset archaeological site on one of the islands.
+It contains examples of indigenous yarn that were once suspected of having a medieval Norse origin.
+Dating the yarn at Avayalik-1 established an indigenous technique for spinning cordage from native animals like the Arctic hare and muskox.
+The yarn, like examples from other Dorset sites, was always used as cordage and never woven into fabric.